 - The Scrappy: Becca.
 While all the other characters are jerks to some degree, they all still get some Pet the Dog moments or at least a moment of genuine humanization showing the kinder sides underneath their rougher exteriors.
 Becca, however, is just plain unpleasant, self-absorbed, and downright callous, with no visible redeeming feature whatsoever.
 She was ultimately Rescued from the Scrappy Heap for the most part in the final season when she actually built legitimate relationships with Vernon and Paul.

-- Seasonal Rot: While it is acknowledged to have plenty of good points, many fans and reviewers felt that Season 4 was generally shaky and uneven compared to the strength of the seasons before it.
+- Seasonal Rot: While it is acknowledged to have plenty of good points, many fans and reviewers felt that Season 4 was generally shaky and uneven compared to the strength of the seasons before and after it.

 - Some Anvils Need to Be Dropped: The show does not shy away from harsh topics with regards to mental health, relationships and growing up in general.
 Specifically: